RachidaSK/states-rebuilder-examples/002-double_future_counter_with_error/README.md

 After injecting the `CounterService` class, we get the registered singleton in the builder callback of the `Injector` widget.
 >Injected models are available even within the `Injector` widget where they are injected.

-the registered singleton of `CounterService` is obtained using `Injector.getAsReactive` with context, because we want this widget to be notified by the 'counterService' object.
+the registered singleton of `CounterService` is obtained using `Injector.getAsReactive` with context because we want this widget to be notified by the 'counterService' object.
 [NOTE1]

 >If you want to get the registered reactive singleton and at the same time subscribe it to the obtained instance, you use `Injector.getAsReactive` with context.
 If the context is not available, you can get the reactive singleton `Injector.getAsReactive` without context and subscribe it to the model using `StateBuilder` widget.

 `CounterPage` widget is written so that to be reusable and parametrized.
-It is use twice; the first for one second of wait ant the other for three seconds of wait.
+It is used twice; the first for one second of wait ant the other for three seconds of wait.
 [NOTE2]

 ```dart
 class CounterPage extends StatelessWidget {